sardariuss/carlson_protocol/README.md

 #### Features:

 - BACKEND
-  - vote proposal, so that everybody can propose a new vote.
-  - vote metadata, so that the Carlson protocol canister can be used as a service separated from any other backend/frontend canisters, but still allows to save and retrieve specific votes.
-  - time dilation curve: shall replace the current nominal_duration_per_sat.
+  - *DONE* time dilation curve: shall replace the current nominal_duration_per_sat.
 It aims at preventing absurd locking times (e.g. 10 seconds or 100 years).
 Curve formula would probably be ax^b, where a=3 (days), and b=ln(2)/ln(10).
 This way, a hot score of 1 sat would yield 3 days lock, 10 sats a 6 days lock, ...
 1 btc a 1 year lock.
+  - vote proposal, so that everybody can propose a new vote.
+  - vote metadata, so that the Carlson protocol canister can be used as a service separated from any other backend/frontend canisters, but still allows to save and retrieve specific votes.
   - vote decay over time (so it gets easier to challenge consensus overtime)

 - FRONTEND: